 Happy Birthday, Bing Crosby!
 On May 3, 1903, we welcomed a legend into our midst, and in tribute, we are looking back at the amazing Irish roots of the singer.

-After years of research, Dr. Noel Buckley has traced legendary singer and actor Bing Crosby’s lineage back to his great-great-grandfather’s home in West Cork.
+After years of research, Dr. Noel Buckley traced legendary singer and actor Bing Crosby’s lineage back to his great-great-grandfather’s home in West Cork.

 Buckley, who is a big fan of Crosby, explained, “All that is left now is a ruined ivy-clad wall ... the gable end of the family home,” and went on to point out that, “if proper interpretive signs were installed, or if a plaque was erected, it could become a massive attraction in the area.”

 The site could bring in money to the city but would need approval from the family that now owns the land.
-Buckley told the Irish Examiner, “The site of the ancestral home is located overlooking the Atlantic.
+Buckley told the Irish Examiner in 2013: “The site of the ancestral home is located overlooking the Atlantic.
 To tour around the area within a quarter-mile of the site gives wonderful views of Carbery’s 100 isles.
 And with 90 million Americans of Irish descent in the US and Canada, the site, if developed with the consent of the landowners, could become a huge attraction for them.”

 Dr. Noel Buckley believes he’s identified Dennis Harrigan, a farmer, and carpenter living in the Schull Parish in 1831, as American star Bing Crosby’s great-great-grandfather.